DeKalb County DUI Lawyer - DeKalb County DUI Attorney

 A jury trial is the next step.
 Typically, for a DUI that is a misdemeanor, there is a jury of 6 citizens.
 Both sides get to present their case to the jury and, these citizens decide guilty or not guilty.
 The judge determines the sentence of the DUI defendant should he or she be found guilty on one or more counts.
 Our DeKalb DUI attorneys can tell you what to expect at trial and following a trial.
 We can call expert witnesses on your behalf and help you mount the strongest defense possible.
 If your case is a Felony DUI Case, the stakes are much higher.

 How Can We Help You With Your DeKalb County DUI Defense

 The Law Office of Richard Lawson is a top-rated law firm for DeKalb County DUI clients.
 We also help people charged with driving offenses and DUI related issues such as reckless driving, minor in possession of alcohol (MIP), possession of marijuana and more.
 Whether it is your first, second, third or fourth DUI charge or even if you are charged as a habitual violator, The Law Office of Richard Lawson is here for you.
-We have almost 20 years of DeKalb County DUI experience and have represented clients from all walks of life in all areas of Georgia DUI law.
+We have more than 20 years of DeKalb County DUI experience and have represented clients from all walks of life in all areas of Georgia DUI law.